-8.04 Access to DFPS System
+8.04 Access to DFPS System 1

-Domain Human Resources Management, Human Resource Management
+Domain Human Resources Mar nagement, Human Res ource Management

 Effective March 01, 2020 Revision Dates

 Documents

-Reference ACH Child and Family Services Policy - Background Investigation and Screening, DFPS Licensing Background Check Rules, IMPACT, CBC Contract, COA HR 3
+Reference • , , ound Investigation and Screening, ACT, CBC Contract, COA HR 3

 ACH Child and Family Services conducts background investigations and screenings on new and existing employees, contractors, interns and volunteers who have direct access or ongoing contact with children, or their confidential information to promote the safety of clients and protection of the agency.
 Personnel, contractors, interns and volunteers who have a documented history of assaultive behavior are not permitted to have interactions with clients or provide administrative or programmatic oversight.